|Neurology | Clinical Neurosciences | School of Medicine | University of Utah Health Care|

 Excellence in Neuropsychology

-Dr. Duff has specialized in neuropsychology for nearly 10 years.
-He has had a remarkably productive career, and is recognized among his colleagues as one of the rising stars of neuropsychology.
-His commendable research career has included studies of aging, practice effects, mild cognitive impairment, and Huntington's Disease.
+Dr. Duff has specialized in neuropsychology for over 10 years.
+He has had a remarkably productive career (>120 peer-reviewed publications), and is recognized among his colleagues as one of the rising stars of neuropsychology.
+His commendable research career has included studies of aging, practice effects, Mild Cognitive Impairment, and Huntington's Disease.

 Dr. Duff completed his undergraduate work at the University of Massachusetts-Dartmouth, and received an MA in Psychology at the University of Northern Colorado.
 He obtained his PhD in Clinical Psychology from the State University of New York at Albany.
 He completed his neuropsychology internship at the Southern Arizona Healthcare System in Tucson, AZ, and his post-doctoral fellowship at the University of Oklahoma Health Sciences Center in Oklahoma City.